ARIMATSU NARUMI Shibori (Tie-dyeing)

-Although the sophisticated technique of tie-dyeing called shibori itself dates back to the Nara period (710-794), the history of the craft here only goes back some 400 years, to when the feudal lord from the province of Bungo--now Oita Prefecture--was ordered to assist in the building of Nagoya castle.
+Although this sophisticated technique of tie-dyeing (shibori) dates back to the Nara period (710-794), the history of the craft in Arimatsu only goes back around 400 years.
+The feudal lord from the province of Bungo—now Oita Prefecture—was ordered to assist in the building of Nagoya castle.

-Under the protection of the Owari clan, which ruled the area that became Aichi Prefecture, the craft was developed over the years, a whole variety of techniques having been added to produce a high quality tie-dyed craft of distinction.
-Because everything is done by hand,the finished article has its own peculiarities depending on the way a person ties up the cloth even when the design is the same.
+Under the protection of the Owari clan, which ruled the area that became Aichi Prefecture, the craft was developed over the years through new techniques producing a distinctive, high quality tie-dyed craft.
+Because the entire process is performed by hand, finished articles have unique characteristics depending on the way the cloth is tied, even when the design is the same.

-Typical of cotton tie-dyeing, there are some 100 different tying techniques used in the production of multicolored designs for formal kimono and unlined yukata.
-The most representative of these techniques are nui shibori, kumo shibori, miura shibori, kanoko shibori or the well known "fawn spot" tie-dyeing, and sekka shibori.
-A very particular effect is produced by varying the strength of the dye when indigo is used.
+Typical of cotton tie-dyeing, there are a vast number of tying techniques (over 100) used in the production of multicolored designs for formal kimonos and unlined yukata.
+The most representative of these techniques are nui shibori, kumo shibori, miura shibori, kanoko shibori (the well-known "fawn spot" tie-dyeing) and sekka shibori.
+Unique effects are produced by varying the strength of the dye when indigo is used.

 How to make

-A pattern paper is cut according to a plan, then a rough sketch is made on silk, cotton, etc., the fabric is wrapped with thread, then dyed.
-The parts tied by the thread remain undyed, so the pattern emerges when the threads are removed.
-The work is done by dividing the labor.
+A patterned paper is cut according to a design before a rough sketch is made on silk, cotton, etc. Then fabric is wrapped with thread before being dyed.
+The parts tied by the thread remain undyed, and the pattern emerges when the threads are removed.
+Arimatsu Narumi Shibori work is done through division of labor.